Tag: Frogs

 Earlier one summer, Bob and I undertook to hike the Mizzy Lake Trail in Algonquin Provincial Park.
 It is touted as one of the more difficult trails in the Park but also the trail along which hikers have the best chance of sighting wildlife.
 The 11-kilometre loop skirts nine small lakes and ponds while passing through dense forest.
 We enjoyed a clear day with intermittent clouds that gave brief reprieves from the blazing sun that threatened to discourage any wildlife from making a show of themselves along the trail.
 Still, we sighted many turtles and frogs such as this Wood Frog (Lithobates sylvaticus).
 Read more

-Gray Treefrogs At Lower Reesor Pond
+Eastern Gray Treefrogs At Lower Reesor Pond

 Gray treefrog at Lower Reesor Pond in Toronto, Ontario, Canada

-After a stretch of very rainy weather, Bob and I were desperate to get out in the field, and nothing pleases us more than to explore a new trail or go birdwatching in a habitat never before visited by ourselves.
-Such was the case when we targeted Lower Reesor Pond, a wetland in northeast Toronto, in Ontario, in Rouge National Urban Park.
-Our outing, as usual, was prolonged but immensely rewarding.
-Amongst other birds and animals seen that day were several Eastern Gray Treefrogs.
+After a stretch of very rainy weather, we were happy to get out in the field, and we visited Lower Reesor Pond, a wetland in Rouge National Urban Park in Ontario, Canada.
+Our outing, as usual, was immensely rewarding.
+Along with birds and animals, we saw several Eastern Gray Tree Frogs.
 Read more

 A Green Frog On The Green River In Ontario